 Past excessive chlorophyll-a and nutrient levels are the result of past lake management practices.
 The overuse of herbicides and the addition of grass carp to Piney Z have led to an almost completely open water system.
 Nutrients are being assimilated by algae instead of being taken up by vascular plants, leading to massive and long-lasting algal blooms.
 Fortunately, management practices have changed, most notably with the replanting of emergent vegetation and the reestablishment of other native vegetation via the natural seedbank.
-With the apparent improvement in chlorophyll-a, it is hoped that long term ecosystem health will continue to improve.
+With recent lower levels of chlorophyll-a and nitrogen, it is hoped that long term ecosystem health will continue to improve.